ssko7098/Menu-Manager/README.md

 To run the program, use "gradle run"

-For collaborators, before you commit the changes from your local branches remember to pull from the remote repo to ensure that you are working on the most recent version of the application.
+For collaborators, before you push the changes from your local branches remember to pull from the remote repo to ensure that you are working on the most recent version of the application.